carderne/una/README.md

 </div>

-Una is a tool to make Python monorepos with [uv](https://docs.astral.sh/uv/) easier.
+Una is a tool to build and productionise Python monorepos with [uv](https://docs.astral.sh/uv/).

+uv has [Workspaces](https://docs.astral.sh/uv/concepts/workspaces/), but no ability to _build_ them.
+This means if you have dependencies between packages in your workspace, there's no good way to distribute or productionise the end result.

+Una solves this.
+No additional configuration is needed: if you have a functional uv Workspace, just add Una.
-It is a CLI tool and a build plugin that does the following things:
+It consists of the following two things:

+1. A CLI to ensure that all imports are correctly specified as dependencies.
-1. Enable builds of individual apps or projects within a monorepo.
+2. A build plugin that enables production builds of individual apps within a monorepo by injecting local dependencies and transitive third-party dependencies.
-2. Ensure that internal and external dependencies are correctly specified.

 Una doesn't try to replicate a full build system such as [Bazel](https://bazel.build/) or [Pants](https://www.pantsbuild.org/).